 Coming soon is the addition of Pokémon Go PvP.
 Until then, a new month means the arrival of December Field Research and new Shinies.
 New Pokémon Go Gen 4 Pokémon continue to be slowly released, such as the addition of Legendary Cresselia and the introduction of the Sinnoh Stone, affecting various Best Pokémon lists.

 The other main thing it helps to know is what Ghost-type Pokémon there are in Pokémon Go at the present time.
 Here's a list of Ghost-types available now:

-Gastly, Misdreavus, Sableye, Shuppet and Duskull are the ones you're most likely to encounter, particularly at night, with the others all second or third-stage evolutions and therefore much rarer to find in the wild.
+Gastly, Misdreavus, Sableye, Shuppet and Duskull are the ones you're most likely to encounter, particularly at night, with the others all second or third-stage evolutions, or more unique Pokémon, and are therefore much rarer to find in the wild.